SagarThomas24/Gilhari10_KafkaStreamingService/README.md

-# Employee Management System and Motor Vehicle Dealership System using Apache Kafka as Streaming Service with Gilhari Microservice
+# Employee Management System and Motor Vehicle Dealership System using Apache Kafka as Streaming Service with Gilhari Microservice hosted on Azure Cloud

 This example demonstrates the use and versatility of the Gilhari microservice for managing data across two different databases: PostgreSQL and MySQL.
 By effectively utilizing Gilhari, we showcase a seamless and user-friendly approach to storing different Kafka topics in distinct databases.